 - Clicking when TMJs are in motion: Snapping, popping or clicking when you chew or talk.
 This occurs when the TMJ has been severely irritated or if there is a displaced disc at one (or both) of the joints.

 - Changes in the way your teeth meet when you bite down: You may not think you would notice a change in your bite, but you will.
 We all unconsciously register what is “normal” when we bite, talk and chew, and you will immediately notice if something is different.

-The good news is that less than 5% of people with TMJ disorders require surgery to fix the problem.
-Dr. Currie has training through the Las Vegas Institute and the Spears Institute, so he is qualified to help develop the right treatment for your unique situation.
+The good news is that less than 5% of people with TMJ disorder require surgery to fix the problem.
+Dr. Currie has training through the Las Vegas Institute and Spear Education, so he is qualified to help develop the right treatment for your unique situation.
 Most often, your treatment will involve some combination of stress reduction, a custom bite appliance, physical therapy, biofeedback and medication.